Elevate Your Running with Pilates: A Comprehensive Guide

 This exercise strengthens the entire posterior chain while improving coordination between opposite arm and leg movements – essential for efficient running form.

-Integrating Pilates into Your Marathon Training
+Integrating Pilates into My Marathon Training

-Timing Your Sessions
+Timing My Sessions

-Easy Days: Use Pilates as active recovery on easy running days
+Easy Days: Use Pilates as active recovery on easy running days.

-Rest Days: Longer Pilates sessions work well on complete rest days from running
+Rest Days: Longer Pilates sessions work well on complete rest days from running.

-Pre-Run: Short 10-15 minute activation routines can serve as dynamic warm-ups
+Pre-Run: Short 10-15 minute activation routines can serve as dynamic warm-ups.

-Post-Run: Gentle stretching-focused Pilates helps with recovery
+Post-Run: Gentle stretching-focused Pilates helps with recovery.

 Frequency and Duration

-2 longer sessions (45-60 minutes) focusing on strength and full-body integration
+2 longer sessions (45-60 minutes) focusing on strength and full-body integration.

-1 shorter session (20-30 minutes) emphasizing recovery and mobility
+1 shorter session (20-30 minutes) emphasizing recovery and mobility.

 Periodization Considerations